camunda-community-hub/micronaut-camunda-platform-7/README.md

 }
 ```

-Note: the integration will automatically disable the process engine's telemetry feature during test execution.
-This is triggered by the "test" profile.
+Note: the integration automatically disables the job executor and the process engine's telemetry feature during test execution.
+This is deduced from the "test" profile.

 See also a test in our example application: [HelloWorldProcessTest](/micronaut-camunda-bpm-example/src/test/java/info/novatec/micronaut/camunda/bpm/example/HelloWorldProcessTest.java)